Nyquixt/security-project/README.md

-# nodejs-template
+# security-project
-a simple template for nodejs app
+a nodejs app that teaches basic security thru visualization